cloudify-cosmo/cloudify-nsx-plugin/README.md

 # Description

-The VMWare NSX plugin allows users to use a vCenter NSX based infrastructure for deploying services(both of network and secure) and applications.
+The VMWare NSX plugin allows users to use a vCenter NSX based infrastructure for deploying services (both network and security) and applications.

 # Plugin Requirements